rileste-r/Deploy_Globally_Available_Application/Module 04 - Deploy and configure Traffic Manager profile/README.md

-# Module 04 - Deploy and configure Traffic Manager
+# Module 04 - Deploy and configure Traffic Manager profile

 In this module, you will deploy and configure Traffic Manager, in order to make your web application globally available.